nawabahmadreshi/documentation/pages/getting-started/branch-universal-object.md

 A `BranchUniversalObject` is a container that Branch uses to organize and track pieces of content within your app.
 As a single, self-contained object associated with each thing that you want to share, it provides convenient methods for sharing, deep linking, and tracking how often that thing is viewed.

-{% if page.cordova or page.xamarin or page.adobe %}
+{% if page.xamarin or page.adobe %}

 Unfortunately `BranchUniversalObject` is not yet supported on this platform.
 Please see the [Creating Links in Apps]({{base.url}}/getting-started/creating-links-in-apps) page for alternatives!